History and ethos

 We truly believe that the vision of Mrs Murray-Browne developed over fifty years ago is still followed today and, by the time our children leave us in Year 6, they are confident, bright, fit and healthy children.

-Hopelands School Core Values:
+Hopelands School Core Aims:

-2.To provide a caring, family environment
+2.To provide a caring, family environment with a 'whole school' ethos where children from all age groups integrate

 3.To achieve academic excellence and the academic potential of each pupil